Efteling: Design

 The success of Efteling has been attributed largely to its ride designs, architecture and atmosphere.
 When Anton Pieck was asked to design the initial fairy tales for the Efteling, he made sure the park would live up to his personal high standards.
 There would be no use of cheap building materials, plastic, or concrete.
 Pieck's illustration style, somewhat grim and dark, but also romantic and nostalgic, was the thematic base on which nearly all future expansions were built.

 Pieck worked for Efteling until the mid-1970s, when his position as chief designer was passed on to the younger Ton van de Ven.
 Van de Ven had already been working for Efteling for several years and Pieck was very pleased with his work.
 The Haunted Castle (het Spookslot), which opened in 1978 as the park's first new large attraction, was Efteling's first to be designed entirely by Van de Ven.

 Van de Ven continued his work until 2002, when he retired.
-A new team of imagineers works on new Efteling attractions, still in a style suitable to the Efteling.
+A new team of designers works on new Efteling attractions, still in a style suitable to the Efteling.